krexspace/vulkan_base/README.md

 # vulkan_base
-Vulkan testbed based on the online vulkan tutorial.
+Vulkan testbed based on the online vulkan tutorial at https://vulkan-tutorial.com/

 ## GLFW Build
 Build it with cmake.